PokeAPI/pokeapi/templates/pages/docsv2.md

 ## Abilities

 Abilities provide passive effects for Pokémon in battle or in the overworld.
-Pokémon have mutiple possible abilities but can have only one ability at a time.
+Pokémon have multiple possible abilities but can have only one ability at a time.
 Check out [Bulbapedia](http://bulbapedia.bulbagarden.net/wiki/Ability) for greater detail.

 ### GET api/v2/ability/{id or name}